lkaihua/rednote-wiki/docs/docs/intro/index.md

 ![./img/switch-language.jpg](./img/switch-language.jpg)

-## That's it
+## And...

-That's it.
-Happy rednote journey!
+That's it!
+Enjoy your Rednote journey!